The American Pillar Thuja Arborvitae

 Click image to enlarge!

-This picture at left is the same stand of trees,
+This picture at right is the same stand of trees,

 standing at 3 feet in diameter and 18-20 feet tall,